 Again, if you’d like to do that.
 Let’s face it.
 When it comes to green bean casseroles, I’ve found that opinions are usually pretty divided.
 Some won’t touch this classic holiday recipe and others absolutely adore green bean casserole.

 If you’re making your Thanksgiving menu, now is the time to check out these recipes and add one to your menu plan.
-If you are a person who likes to try recipes first, obviously, you still have time to make one of these recipes.
+If you are a person who likes to try recipes first, obviously, you still have time to do a “dry run” of make one or more of these recipes.

 I know that some readers also like to make Green Bean Casserole again at Christmas or on New Year’s Day.
 And let’s face it there’s nothing wrong with enjoying Green Bean Casserole—or any excellent green bean dish for that matter—any time of the year!